 Temporary financial assistance is available to members, their spouses and children, former members and licensed stable personnel who are immediate need.

-- Benevolence is limited to a one time maximum of $500 unless approved by the Board of Directors.
+- Benevolence requests must be approved by the Board of Directors.

 - Benevolence generally is applied to an obligation owed by a member to a vendor (utility company, landlord etc.).